[English / Japanese]

 In order to handle text/html part with emacs-w3m under SEMI MUAs such as

-Wanderlust, you have to put the following line in your
+Wanderlust, put the following line in your

 If you want to subscribe to this list, check the disclaimer and send a mail containing